Taxpayer Issues - And Resources to Help

 LITC can also go to tax court for/with the Taxpayer.

-Taxpayer Advocate Services (TAS)
+TAS -Taxpayer Advocate Services

-The Taxpayer Advocate Service (TAS) is an independent organization within the IRS that serves as your voice, protecting your rights and providing free, confidential assistance to resolve tax issues you cannot fix through normal IRS channels. **TAS can do everything an LITC can do and more.
+The Taxpayer Advocate Service (TAS) is an independent organization within the IRS that serves as your voice, protecting your rights and providing free, confidential assistance to resolve tax issues you cannot fix through normal IRS channels. **TAS can do everything an LITC can do and more and there are no income limits.

 Here is a quick summary of what the TAS does: